 Sometimes after a day of exciting activities and sightseeing, you just want to sit down and be brought directly from door-to-door.
 That's where Big O Taxis come in!
 They offer a highly professional taxi service, which is reliable and efficient.
 Their drivers endure a rigorous vetting procedure to ensure they meet Big O Taxis standards in safety, professionalism, hygiene and efficiency.
 For customers with specific needs, they offer a number of wheelchair-friendly taxis as well as numerous six and eight seater buses

 Book a Taxi HERE.

 Galway is becoming more and more accessible for anybody who wishes to spend some time in this beautiful city.
 Our main thoroughfare has been resurfaced with flat tarmac and all of the canal walks are wheelchair accessible.
 You'll also find loads of hotels, cafés and restaurants that are wheelchair accessible too.
 Various streets around Galway have been pedestrianised, to make it easier and safer to walk through the city as well as giving more space for outdoor dining.
-Read more about Galway's pedestrianised streets HERE.
+Read more about Galway's accessible public walk ways HERE.

 GETTING TO GALWAY

 It's never been easier to get to Galway!
 Well serviced by motorways from North, South and East and with train tracks bringing you right into the heart of Eyre Square, your journey to the City of the Tribes promises to be a breeze.